glhc/inbot/README.md

 ## Telegram Channel

 - Announce rules upon user join
+- Total time per round takes 2.5 hours with a 15 minute overlap (T-45 to T-30 overlaps with previous rounds)
 - The round should be 6 times a day starting at 1 PM PST, 3.30 PM EST, 6 PM EST, 8.30 PM EST, 11 PM EST
+- Whitelist - accounts included in every round which must be liked

 ### Round Structure